-The CFDA provides general descriptions of all Federal programs available to State and local governments (including the District of Columbia); federally-recognized Indian tribal governments; Territories (and possessions) of the United States; domestic public, quasi-public, and private profit and nonprofit organizations and institutions; specialized groups; and individuals.
+The Assistance Listings/CFDA provides general descriptions of all Federal programs available to State and local governments (including the District of Columbia); federally-recognized Indian tribal governments; Territories (and possessions) of the United States; domestic public, quasi-public, and private profit and nonprofit organizations and institutions; specialized groups; and individuals.

 The database can be searched by a variety of parameters, including key words and federal organization.

-The assigned CFDA# identifies the program, but may not be not a unique identifier for a specific competition or submission deadline.
+Note: The assigned CFDA# identifies the program, but may not be a unique identifier for a specific competition or submission deadline.

 Foundations and Other Not-for-Profit Organizations